-The trustees of the Arts Foundation of New Zealand thank you for being part of the Arts Foundation Te Tumu Toi’s first ever New Zealand Arts Ball.
-We’re ballin’ in the name of art, Aotearoa style, and we can’t wait to see you.
+Presenting the Arts Foundation Te Tumu Toi’s first ever (and SOLD OUT) New Zealand Arts Ball.
+We’re ballin’ in the name of art, Aotearoa style, and can’t wait to see you.
 Here’s what to expect.

 How does one ‘Ball’ in 2019?

 We’ll be hosted by comic genius and actor Madeleine Sami, for a night of celebration and energy around New Zealand’s great art talents.
 You’ll be part of a table of ten, and libated by the best in Aotearoa.
 You’ll be celebrating ten new Laureates, each awarded $25,000 in recognition of their outstanding practice, the potential the award will bring to their future, and the impact they’re having on Aotearoa.
 You’ll be dancin’ by the end (seriously, bring your sneakers).
 And of course, we’ll be fundraising on the night – so warm up those bidding arms.
 All ‘round, it’s going to be a good time and a night to make your mark on the arts.

 Creative black tie.
 Come expressing what art is to you, with footwear for a heritage woolshed floor, and knowledge that there will be dancing.
 (Sneakers can definitely be checked in at the coat check to call on later in the night).

 We suggest you taxi to Shed 10.
 We’ll have organised taxis out front for your departure.

 As well as having a night that may just change your view on what art is, we’ll make it a priority that you’re warm.
 Leave your coat at the door!

 What’s to eat and drink?

 We’ve got you covered with canapés, Bollinger, New Zealand’s finest wines from Craggy Range and three courses exploring New Zealand’s great produce.
 If you have any dietary issues, please let us know at email@example.com